Terence Trent D'Arby: as Sananda Maitreya

+In 2026, he released SMNUK'25 !, a live album recorded during his 2025 UK tour, alongside the concert film Shepherd's Pie.
+The releases documented his return to British stages after more than two decades.

+Also in 2026, Sony Music UK, Music On Vinyl and TreeHouse Publishing released JUVENILIA: The Columbia Years, a retrospective six-LP box set collecting newly remastered editions of Maitreya's first four studio albums: Introducing the Hardline, Neither Fish Nor Flesh, Symphony or Damn and Vibrator.

-Personal life
+Private life

 Maitreya has a daughter, London-based musician Seraphina Simone, born in December 1988.

-Maitreya had an affair with television presenter and writer Paula Yates, who was married to Bob Geldof at the time.
+Maitreya had an affair with television presenter and writer Paula Yates, who was separating from her then husband Bob Geldof at the time.

 Maitreya married Italian television host and architect Francesca Francone in 2003.
 They have two sons.